 Employees and officers may not accept or provide gifts of cash or cash equivalents to any vendors.
-Employees and officers may not accept gifts, services, entertainment, favors, honoraria from a participating vendor, unless the item or service is of Nominal Value.
-The term "Nominal Value" means any item, service or other thing of value (not including cash or cash equivalents) that does not exceed \$50 per instance or \$100 in any given calendar year.
-The total retail value of all Nominal Value gifts received by each employee during each calendar year from all sources shall not exceed \$300.
-Members of Vizient's advisory committees must adhere to conflicts of interest policies that require the member to disclose the acceptance of any gifts, favors, honoraria or personal services payments, other than those of Nominal Value, from any participating vendor to the appropriate governing body.
+Employees and officers may not accept gifts, services, entertainment, favors, honoraria from a participating vendor, unless the item or service is of nominal value.
+Nominal Value means any item, service or other thing of value (not including cash or cash equivalents) that does not exceed \$50 per instance or \$100 in any given calendar year.
+The total retail value of all nominal value gifts received by each employee during each calendar year from all sources shall not exceed \$300.

+Members of Vizient's advisory committees must adhere to the conflict of interest policy that requires the member to disclose the acceptance of any gifts, favors, personal services or payments, other than those of nominal value, from any participating vendor to the appropriate governing body.
 The member is then recused from any decisions relating to such vendors.